BrandNew Music

-Brand New Music (also stylized as BrandNew Music and initialized as BNM) is a South Korean hip hop company founded in 2011 by rapper Rhymer.
+BrandNew Music Co., Ltd. (initialized as BNM) is a South Korean hip hop company founded in 2011 by rapper Rhymer.

 History

 2003–2012: Founding and first-generation artists

 Kim Se-hwan, known as Rhymer, founded the record label IC Entertainment in 2003 after having failed to establish a career as a rapper since his debut in 1995.
-The label later changed its name to Brand New Production.
-In 2009, Brand New Production merged with Future Flow, a record label owned by rapper and producer Cho PD.
-The combined company was named Brand New Stardom.
+The label later changed its name to BrandNew Production.
+In 2009, BrandNew Production merged with Future Flow, a record label owned by rapper and producer Cho PD.
+The combined company was named BrandNew Stardom.

-Brand New Stardom split into two companies in 2011, with Cho PD founding Stardom Entertainment and Rhymer founding Brand New Music.
+BrandNew Stardom split into two companies in 2011, with Cho PD founding Stardom Entertainment and Rhymer founding BrandNew Music.
 Artists Verbal Jint, Tae Hye Young, BNR, Keeproots, A-Man, and Miss S followed Rhymer to the new label.

-Following the split of Brand New Stardom in 2011, the newly founded Stardom Entertainment sued Brand New Music, saying that Oh Yoo-mi, a member of Miss S, was still contracted with Stardom.
-According to Brand New Music, the two companies had previously agreed that "neither company would restrict Miss $'s movement."
+Following the split of BrandNew Stardom in 2011, the newly founded Stardom Entertainment sued BrandNew Music, saying that Oh Yoo-mi, a member of Miss S, was still contracted with Stardom.
+According to BrandNew Music, the two companies had previously agreed that "neither company would restrict Miss $'s movement."

-Brand New Music released its first label collaboration, "Happy Brand New Year," at the end of 2012.
+BrandNew Music released its first label collaboration, "Happy BrandNew Year," at the end of 2012.
 Artists Verbal Jint, Phantom, As One, Miss S, Swings, Shijin, and Bumkey all contributed to the single.
 It reached #24 on Korea's Gaon Digital Chart.